The number of Likes you get on your posts is still one of the biggest indicators of success on Instagram.

-It’s a staple among businesses because the more customers that post about their experience with your product or service, the more content you have to repost on your business’s Instagram page, and the more legit your business looks to potential new customers and followers.
+It’s a staple among businesses because the more customers post about their experience with your product or service, the more content you have to repost on your business’s Instagram page.
+And the more legit your business looks to potential new customers and followers.

-While UGC is mainly used by businesses and brands on Instagram, non-businesses can also UGC.
+While businesses and brands on Instagram mainly use UGC, non-businesses can also UGC.